By Parables & Plain Words

 I was going to consider another parable along this line in this Note, but then it seemed that instead I should just provide a brief summary of this entire matter in plain words.

 Among so many Christians today, the stress is on the forgiveness of sins being a gift God freely bestows upon us when we believe in Christ, and that once we receive this gift we can never be condemned by God to eternal damnation.
 This can be called the teaching of “God’s free grace.”

 This teaching is indeed absolutely true—but it is by no means the whole truth of what the New Testament shows us about salvation; rather, there is another side of the truth in the New Testament that balances the teaching of God’s free grace, which may be called the teaching of “the believer’s responsibility.”

 And the fact that Christians today are unaware of this other side of the truth has resulted in myriads of believers being so complacent, casual, and careless regarding their relationship with the Lord and their service unto Him.

 What we actually see in the New Testament is that, even though our sins are forgiven, we are still responsible to Christ and accountable to Him for how we live our Christian life.
 To be specific, we will render an account to Him at the judgment seat of Christ (2 Cor.
 5:10).
 And for unfaithful believers, that judgment may result in a very, very serious, though temporary, discipline in the age to come; it may even include being cast out into the “outer darkness” (Matt.
-22:13, 25:30; see “Just What Is the Outer Darkness?”).
+22:13, 25:30; see).

 We see this truth both in so many of the Lord’s parables, and in the clear words of the New Testament.
 The parables can be found in Matthew 5:13, 18:21-35; 24:45-51; 25:1-13, 14-30, and Luke 12:42-46, 14:25-35, 19:11-27.